 Transit Subsidy Program

 Department of Labor offers a transit benefit, which is an employer-provided transit fare subsidy for all eligible employees, in order to encourage the use of mass transportation to and from work.
 Any salaried DOL employee who uses mass transportation to commute to and from work is eligible.
-Employees may receive up to a maximum of $110.00 per month or actual commuting cost, whichever is lower.
 The transit subsidy benefit is for use on mass transportation expenses only.